 Walking on Truman Track, Paparoa National Park

-Truman Track vegetation, Paparoa National Park
+Paparoa National Park rainforest

 Punakaiki Beach

-A South Island West Coast beach
+Punakaiki, a South Island West Coast beach

 Punakaiki to Greymouth

-Driving in New Zealand: raod and rainforest
+Driving in New Zealand: road through a thick rainforest

-Greymouth also is a greenstone town.
-It is that since the 14th century when the Maoris settled in the area in.
-They came to West Coast for greenstone, jade, that they found at the mouth of the Grey River.
-You can learn about greenstone at the Greymouth Jade Boulder Gallery.
+In addition, Greymouth is a greenstone town.
+It is that since the 14th century when the Maoris settled in the area.
+They originally came to West Coast for greenstone, also called jade, that they found at the mouth of the Grey River.

 West Coast cattle

-As the biggest resort on the West Coast Greymouth has developed to an adventure center that offers commercial tourist activities: drafting, dolphin watching and so on.
+As the biggest resort on the West Coast, Greymouth has developed to an adventure center that offers commercial tourist activities: drafting, dolphin watching and so on.

 Hokitika